 Sancho joining United is another example.
 The ability to break lines with the ball at your feet… A key attribute of the top attacking players in world soccer!
 As fans we also love these players… We yearn for them to be in our teams.

 As player developers, we have to look at this and try and understand what environments give players like this the best opportunity to develop.
 Also importantly often why are we often so resistant to give young players the opportunity to develop these traits by making mistakes?

-Watching Jamal Musiala excel for Bayern Munich last season and Germany now in the Euros has filled me with lots of pride.
-In my first season with Chelsea’s Academy, I took the U10s which included Jamal.
-This was an extremely talented group and thought highly of by everyone in the Academy but Jamal and one other were the stand out players for me.
+It was great seeing Jamal Musiala excelling for Bayern Munich last season and Germany in the Euros, it filled me with lots of pride.
+In my first season with Chelsea’s Academy I took the U10s which included Jamal.
+This was an extremely talented group and thought of highly by everyone in the Academy but Jamal and one other were the stand out players for me.
 Jamal was and still is ‘a dribbler’ he used to play his own game and love trying to beat as many players as he could.
 He used to drive some of the other staff at the club mad as they’d often say to him ‘get rid of it’ ‘move it quickly’ or … ‘he just needs to learn how to lend it’.
 I was the opposite, I used to encourage him to keep on going…keep on trying to beat players.

 Pep Guardiola was once quoted as famously saying…

 ‘Can this guy dribble?
 I only want players who have that skill so that’s always what I look at.
 I want full-backs and central defenders and midfielders and inside forwards and wingers who can dribble because you can learn control and good passing…so yeah dribbling that’s the key’